nalinbhatt/nalinbhatt/Readme.md

 Hi!
 I am Nalin Bhatt.
 I an senior Economics major with a double Minor in Data Analysis and Math at George Mason University.
-I am currently working as a researcher under [Dr. Kevin A. McCabe](https://github.com/Kmccabe) (George Mason University) at [The Center for the Study of Neuroeconomics](https://github.com/gmucsn).
+I am currently working as a research assistant under [Dr. Kevin A. McCabe](https://github.com/Kmccabe) at [The Center for the Study of Neuroeconomics](https://github.com/gmucsn).

 During my reu experience I have helped contribute to the following projects <br>